raflipujiadi/shoe_store/README.md

-This is software for shipmen
+This is software for shoe store
 This is website version